-"The researchers found improvements in power, stroke length, and foot force symmetry".
+"The researchers found potential improvements in power, stroke length, and foot force symmetry".

 Over the past few years researchers have examined the impact of textured insoles on performance in several populations.
 The majority of the studies so far have identified gait, balance, and other performance benefits.
 Some of these showed lasting effects weeks after wearing the insoles.
 One study focused on rowing with some interesting results...

 Textured insoles are basically insoles that have little bumps on them instead of a smooth surface like we’re used to.
 In this study they compared control insoles (normal/smooth), low density insoles (a few bumps), and high density insoles (lots of bumps).

 Shoes have reduced the amount of feedback we get through our feet.
 Before shoes we were exposed more often to uneven surfaces and our feet were stimulated by rocks, grass, dirt, etc. By adding texture the hope is that it will restore this natural perception.
 Textured insoles stimulate the mechanoreceptors of the feet, this stimulation may help rowers better sense the foot-stretcher and therefore, their performance.
 There is also a whole field that swears by reflexology and the benefits of stimulating the foot.
 Have you ever gotten a foot massage?

 When comparing insoles researchers found potential improvements in power, stroke length, and foot force symmetry.
 Although not all differences were found to be statistically significant, the high density insoles performed better in all 3 scenarios.
 Further research is needed but it might be worth experimenting with especially if you have flat feet, limited ankle range, or an asymmetry in ankle mobility.